gerekper/ganjaking/wp-content/plugins/wordfence/readme.txt

 9. Logging in is easy with Wordfence 2FA.

 == Changelog ==

+= 7.9.3 - May 31, 2023 =
+* Improvement: Added exception handling to prevent WAF errors from being fatal
+* Fix: Corrected error caused by method call on null in WAF
+* Change: Deprecated support for PHP 5.5 and 5.6, ended support for PHP 5.3 and 5.4
+* Change: Specified WAF version parameter when requesting firewall rules

 = 7.9.2 - March 27, 2023 =
 * Improvement: The vulnerability severity score (CVSS) is now shown with any vulnerability findings from the scanner